-You’ll build a significant portfolio — at least a short screenplay, play, TV episode, and full-length thesis project of your choosing.
-You’ll understand not just the art and craft of media writing, but also the business of media writing as we’ll practice pitching, taking meetings, writing query letters, and understanding contracts.
+You’ll build a significant portfolio – a screenplay, play, TV episode, and full-length thesis project of your choosing.
+You’ll understand not just the art and craft of media writing, but also the business of media writing as well as practice pitching, taking meetings, writing query letters, and understanding contracts.
 You’ll choose from a range of writing topics courses, such as developing character, developing the pilot, writing the teen film, experimental adaptation, and interactive narrative.
 You’ll meet artists and executives from TV, stage, film, and new media.
 You’ll also take theory and history courses to give you a better sense of the relationship between writing and the broader worlds of theatre, film, and television.

 Below are the specific course requirements, a sample schedule, and other graduation requirements.
 Questions?
 Please contact us at email@example.com or 847-467-1157.

 |Topics in Media Writing courses (4)|

 RTVF 360 Topics in Media Writing or RTVF 464 Advanced Media Writing or other media writing electives with approval of the Director of the MFA.

 |Production courses (300-level or higher) (1)|

 |From RTVF or Theatre with approval of the Director of the MFA.||1|